martijnverbeek/Werken-met-disciplinemodellen/README.md

     Federated Model means a Model consisting of linked but distinct component Models, drawings derived from the Models, texts, and other data sources that do not lose their identity or integrity by being so linked, so that change to one component Model in a Federated Model does not create a change in another component Model in that Federated Model.”
     Bron:  http://www.lexology.com/library/detail.aspx?g=eaf3ba31-fa41-4e46-b60f-5bac1963f527

-Dit totaalmodel kan worden gebruikt voor visualisatie, Clashcontrole, hoeveelheden, etc. etc.
+Dit totaalmodel kan worden gebruikt voor visualisatie, clashcontrole, hoeveelheden, etc. etc.